Export Control

 Call to action for all users of GWDG HPC resources

-To further improve export control regulation, changes will be implemented in the HPC project portal [1]:
+To comply with export control regulations, the following changes were implemented in the HPC Project Portal:

-- Each user must enter her/his nationality in the project portal.
+- Each user must enter their nationality in the project portal.
 It is recorded in the account settings.

-- In addition to the already existing project description, the PI must explain the project classification (civilian, dual-use, military use).
+- In addition to the already existing project description, the PI must add a short justification of their project’s classification (“basic research”, “civil”, “dual-use”, “military use”).

 We understand that these changes are inconvenient.
 These actions are necessary in order to meet our legal obligations.
 We aim to be as accessible as possible and enable external partners to the extent permitted by the sanctions.